nhanviet1/Software-Testing-2021-USTH/VuDucChinh/Excercise-3.2.md

+#Excercise 3.2
-Give a one-to-two paragraph explanation for how the inheritance hierarchy can affect controllability and observability
+###Give a one-to-two paragraph explanation for how the inheritance hierarchy can affect controllability and observability

 Answer:

 Inheritance can make following input and output difficult, since you have to keep track of multiple class definitions to be able to get an overview of what is going on when the tests are running